 As the king of Motown, Smokey is one of the reasons that the concept of singing in falsetto became a sound that was sought after back in the ’60s.
 Smokey could engulf a melody with his falsetto vocals and still manage to throw in more ornamentation.

-Russel is an American singer of soul who was born on the 21st March 1951.
-He is renown for being the original lead singer of The Stylistics, which was a vocal group between 1968 and 1974.
+Russel is an American singer of soul who was born on the 21st of March, 1951.
+He is renowned for being the original lead singer of The Stylistics, which was a vocal group between 1968 and 1974.
 Russel was also known for his countertenor, tenor, and his very admirable falsetto vocals.
-The group released 12 singles that charted on the Billboards R & B singles between 1971 and 1974
+The group released 12 singles that charted on Billboards R & B singles between 1971 and 1974

 Born on 7th June 1958, Prince Rogers Nelson was an American multi-instrumentalist, record producer, singer-songwriter, actor, director, and record producer.
 Prince was fluid in terms of the genres he did and mostly played all the instruments in his recordings.
 No one else was able to inculcate falsetto across as many genres as Prince.